Table of Contents[Hide][Show]

-South Padre Island, Texas, a barrier island off the southern coast of Texas, is the place for an affordable beach vacation.
+South Padre Island, Texas, a barrier island off the southern coast, is the perfect place for an affordable beach vacation.
 It’s easy to find accommodations for less than $100/night, there are lots of things to do that are free or relatively inexpensive and there’s free public transit to get you from one end of the island to the other and back to the airport when you’re ready to go home.

 Visiting South Padre Island, Texas

 South Padre Island has long been on my list of “Places I Want to See.”
-It’s my best friend’s favorite family vacation spot.
-She’s a big road tripper.
-So hopping in the car and driving 20+ hours across the United States to get to South Padre Island from Chicago is no big deal to her.
+It’s my best friend’s favorite family vacation spot and she’s always raving about how beautiful it is.
+Now that I’ve been there, I get it.

 The climate is subtropical–this Texas Gulf Coast spot is at the same latitude as Fort Lauderdale, Florida–so South Padre weather tends to be warm in the winter and hot and humid in the summer.